qutech/qupulse/README.md

 - Hardware model representation (prototype, work in progress)
 - High-level pulse to hardware configuration and waveform translation routines
 - Hardware drivers for Tabor Electronics AWGs and AlazarTech Digitizers
-- MATLAB interface to access qc-toolkit functionality
+- MATLAB interface to access qupulse functionality

 ## Installation
-qc-toolkit is developed using Python 3.5 but should also run on previous 3.3+ versions.
+qupulse is developed using Python 3.5 but should also run on previous 3.3+ versions.

 The package is installed with:
 ```